richard-cox/provisioning/README.md

 ## Notes

 The Dashboard changes in the `rancher/dashboard` repo's `cluster-prov-extensions` branch are required for this extension to work.
+That should be `yarn link`ed in to this project.
+Note - run `./shell/scripts/typegen.sh` in the dashboard root to ensure type definitions are updated to resolve typescript errors when building this extension

 This extension adds a new provisioner 'Example` - this illustrates a customer provisioner that leverages the RKE2 flow
 - this leveraged the same Cloud Credential and Machine Config components as with Node Drivers - but does not